Minimum CO2 Monozukuri (Manufacturing)

 Amount of CO2 emissions in logistics / Physical production and sales (Unit: 100 million yen) [DENSO CORPORATION]

-We have achieved reductions in logistics CO2 emissions through logistics improvements, such as increasing loading ratios, shifting to rail and sea transportation, and reducing transportation distances to delivery destinations.
+We are striving to reduce logistics CO2 emissions through logistics improvements such as increasing loading ratios and reducing transportation distances to delivery destinations.